 There is no limit to the number of students who can join a waiting list.

 Yes!
-Log on to ROSI/ACORN periodically, and list your courses and/or check your rank.
+Log on to ACORN periodically, and list your courses and/or check your rank.
 You can also check your UofT account regularly for an email notification of enrolment.
-It is recommended that you check your rank on ROSI/ACORN occasionally so that you can assess the situation and make an informed decision about remaining on the waiting list or choosing an alternate course that has available space.
+It is recommended that you check your rank on ACORN occasionally so that you can assess the situation and make an informed decision about remaining on the waiting list or choosing an alternate course that has available space.

-It is important to note that ROSI/ACORN does not enrol students from the waiting lists into courses in real-time; instead, the enrolments are done in batches.
-This means that there is no need to check ROSI/ACORN many times per day to see if you’ve been enrolled from a waiting list.
+It is important to note that ACORN does not enrol students from the waiting lists into courses in real-time; instead, the enrolments are done in batches.
+This means that there is no need to check ACORN many times per day to see if you’ve been enrolled from a waiting list.

 You’ll know that you’ve been enrolled because the course will be listed in the section called “Approved.”
 If the course has any practical and or tutorial sections, you are responsible for enrolling in these sections as per the departmental instructions.
 You are also responsible for any academic and or incidental fees arising from the course enrolment.

-Waiting lists will be closed as of September 18 for F section code courses; January 15 for S section code courses.
-Log on to ROSI/ACORN on September 19 and January 16 if you were on a waiting list and list your courses.
+Log on to ACORN the day after the waiting lists close to see if you were enrolled in anything through the waiting list process (please refer to the Important Dates section for specific dates).
 If courses still appear in the section called “Wait” in the listing, check back later in the day.
 If the course is NOT listed in the section called “Approved” AND you no longer have courses in the section called “Wait,” you were not enrolled through the waiting list process.